 It is important that you carefully read and understand the potential risks and they will be discussed in further detail when you have your consultation with Dr Turner.

 For more information visit the risks of surgery page

 You may need a Revision Nose Surgery

 In a small but significant number of cases (about 10%) both the patient and surgeon feel the shape of the nose after six months is not quite that which was intended.
-A second procedure (revision rhinoplasty) may be called for.
-It is important to remember that the revision surgery cannot be carried out immediately, the nose has to be allowed to settle before further surgery is safe or desirable.
+A second procedure or revision rhinoplasty may be required.
+It is important to remember that the revision nose surgery cannot be carried out immediately, the nose has to be allowed to settle for about 12 months before further surgery is safe or desirable.